 The major focus in 2013 was on the study of the propagation of pressure waves within a beam tube following vacuum rupture.
 This activity was developed in collaboration with the vacuum team of SPIRAL2 at GANIL.
 Theoretical modeling of the flow process was realized by viscous finite-element fluid dynamics and molecular regime Monte-Carlo simulations.
-Subsequently, a real-scale 28m long test bench was built up and commissioned.
-Equipped with fast reaction vacuum gauges, it permits to study the dynamics of leak propagation in a model system.
-In addition, the test bench permits to test and qualify a commercial fast valve system.
+Subsequently, a real-scale 28m long test bench was successfully built up and commissioned during summer 2013, first tests could be done from November 2013 onwards.
+The first series of tests focussed on the operation of the VAT fast valve system, which will later be installed on the HIE-ISOLDE machine.
+In close collaboration with manufacturer VAT several technical issues could be solved.
+Subsequently a fast data acquisition system allowed to examine the triggering behaviour of the fast Penning gauges.
+In parallel a vacuum chamber was installed at one extremity of the test bench which will be used for verifying the functionality of the complete fast valve system.
+A pendulum was developed in close collaboration with colleagues from GANIL.
+This was delivered to CERN in spring 2014 and installed on the test bench subsequently.
+It is used to create pressure waved into the system by cutting foils at the entry of the system.